Cordarrelle Patterson Player Prop Bets for NFL Week 18 | Atlanta vs. New Orleans 1/9/2022

 Matchup vs. New Orleans

-- In his four career matchups against the Saints, Patterson averaged 4.5 rushing yards per game, 35.0 fewer yards than his over/under in Sunday's game.
+- Over his four career matchups against them, Patterson has averaged 4.5 rushing yards per game versus the Saints, 35.0 fewer than his over/under in Sunday's game.

 - Note: Patterson's stats vs. Saints date back to 2016.

-- The Saints have the NFL's fourth-ranked defense against the run, allowing 95.4 yards per game.
+- Allowing 95.4 rushing yards per game, the Saints have the fourth-ranked run defense in the league.

-- This year the Saints have allowed 11 rushing TDs.
-They are ranked fifth in the league in that category.
+- The Falcons are up against the NFL's fifth-ranked D when it comes to rushing TDs allowed (11 this year).

 Recent Performances

-- Against the Bills last week, Patterson rushed nine times for 28 yards.
+- Last week against the Bills, Patterson rushed for 28 yards on nine carries.

-- He chipped in with two receptions for 24 yards in the passing game.

-- In his last three games, Patterson has 60 yards on 27 carries (20.0 ypg), with one touchdown.
+- Over his last three outings, Patterson has rushed for 60 yards on 27 carries (20.0 ypg), with one rushing touchdown.

 Patterson's Atlanta Teammates